- What are the move in/move out dates?

 with the local US Post Office (the community office often has these

-Packages - The property will accept packages and they can be retrieved during the property’s business hours with proper ID – you will also receive a text to your mobile device each time a package is delivered.
+Packages - The property will accept packages and they can be retrieved during the property’s business hours with proper ID – you will also receive an email each time a package is delivered.

 Back To Questions